andystoica/demo-webapp/README.md

-# Demo Microservices for simple K8s applications
+# Simple Node.js microservices for K8s applications

 This repository contains two microservices written in Node.js using the Express framework.
 The `frontend` application displays hostname and current datetime information on the home page, together with a message received from the `backend` service.
 If communication between the two service can not be established, an error message is displayed instead.